atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 ### Number of Jira application nodes

-The initial Jira installation need's to be started with a single application node.
+The initial Jira installation needs to be started with a single application node.
 After all the setup steps are finished, it is possible to update the `jira_replica_count` with a number higher than one and run `install.sh` to update the application node count.